AnanthaR20/Markov-Melody-Authentication/README.md

   + Creates some resilience to Observation-based Shoulder Surfing Attacks
   + People with visual impairments can enter passwords in this way (assuming they can differentiate pitch)
 + With practice, these sequences can be entered fairly quickly for the security they may offer
-+ Using an N-gram model would allow a customizable level of security where- depending on the context- it could vary from a monogram to matching the exact sequence
++ Using an N-gram model would allow a customizable level of security where- depending on the context- it could vary from a unigram to matching the exact sequence

 ## Con's
 - Not everyone can mentally reproduce the relationship between pitches